 This air fryer turkey bacon can be made in 10 minutes and you can store it for up to 5 days.
 Making it an incredibly easy and healthy protein to have on hand for breakfast, lunch or even a healthy snack.

-It makes a crunchy, tasty addition to recipes like deviled eggs that are my favorite go-to snack.
-Of course my kids love it with their eggs for breakfast.
+It makes a crunchy, tasty addition to recipes like deviled eggs which are my favorite go-to snack.
+Of course, my kids love it with their eggs for breakfast.
 I don’t make it too often but a few times a month we enjoy it as a nice treat.

 I love that it contains less fat and is slightly healthier than pork bacon.
 With that being said, it is still a processed meat so you should consume it in moderation if you just cannot live without it, ha ha.

 Ingredients needed to make air fryer turkey bacon

 How to cook turkey bacon in the air fryer

 - Preheat the air fryer to 380 degrees F.

 - Place a few slices of the turkey bacon into the air fryer in a single layer, not overlapping.
 Close and cook for 8-10 minutes at 380 degrees.